yuhanjoanne/sta303/README.md

 Wecome to my blog!!!

+This is for STA303 professional development.

-Here I will share modelling techniques I learn from STA303 as well as some R coding techniques.
+Here I will share some writings I did for STA303